leofneto182/PP1-Pub-around-the-world/README.md

     * As the "Let's get to know it" section, this page also provides a hover effect, keeping the main page standard.

-    * Some users might want to have more information about certain country, and for this reason a "See more" link has been added to the end of each country text box.
-The links will open a new tab to allow the user to check the main website of the selected country.
+    * Some users might want to have more information about Pub Crawl in certain country, and for this reason a "See more" link has been added to the end of each country text box.
+The links will open a new tab to allow the user to check the main pub crawl website of the selected country.

     ![Screenshot of the "Countries" page with the hover effect on.](/assets/images/countries-image-hover.jpg)

 - ### Newsletter page

-    * This section contains a form which asks the user to insert their details in ordere to sign the newsletter up.
+    * This section contains a form which asks the user to insert their details in order to sign the newsletter up.

     * The user is asked to provide their first and last name, email address, their age between three groups (18-22, 23-26, over 26 years old) and their favorite country between the six countries mentioned on the Countries page.